-All Onestop IDs in the Transitland Datastore are released under Creative Commons CC0 (CC0).
+All Onestop IDs across Transitland APIs are released under Community Data License Agreement - Permissive - Version 1.0.
 This means that you can mix Onestop IDs into your own data sets, to allow cross-referencing with Transitland.

 Transitland aggregates stop, route, and schedule data from transit operators' authoritative feeds.
 Each of these feeds is covered by its own license and terms of service.
-The Feed Registry lists all of the feeds currently aggregated by Transitland, along with information about license restrictions, using a simple classification scheme.
+The feeds index lists all of the feeds currently aggregated by Transitland, along with information about license restrictions, using a simple classification scheme.
 The ideal license allows you to:

-For data consumers: Browse the Feed Registry and you'll see that each license allows a different combination of uses.
-Please note these classifications are for informational purposes but do not constitute legal advice—we make a good faith effort to ensure accuracy and welcome edits and corrections, but we cannot vouch for accuracy or reliability of the Feed Registry.
+For data consumers: Browse the feeds index and you'll see that each license allows a different combination of uses.
+Please note these classifications are for informational purposes but do not constitute legal advice—we make a good faith effort to ensure accuracy and welcome edits and corrections, but we cannot vouch for accuracy or reliability of this interpretation.
 You are advised to click through to each feed's license, review it, and consult with a lawyer if you need proper legal advice on using and consuming data from such feed.